MileHacker Logo

 Exit Fees & Airport Procedures

-No specific exit fees or taxes are levied when departing the United States beyond those already included in your airline ticket price.
+No specific exit fees or taxes are levied when departing the United States beyond those already part of your flight ticket price.

 Departure Guidelines

-• For domestic flights from SFO or OAK, plan to arrive at the airport at least 2 hours before departure.
+• For domestic flights from SFO or OAK, plan to arrive at the at the airport A minimum of 2 hours before departure.

 • For international flights, arrive 3 hours or more beforehand.
 This allows sufficient time for check-in and security.